Home 9 Travel Guide La Guajira 9 A special encounter in Cabo de la Vela

 Minimalist bars

 After the long trek, we decided to treat ourselves to a drink at one of the minimalist bars in the village.
 Soon we started talking to the owner of the bar.
-If we wanted to teach him some English, he would brush up on our Spanish this evening.
+He said that if we could teach him some English, he would brush up our Spanish in the evening.
 As everywhere in Colombia, everyone is incredibly friendly and helpful, but in a village where there is fairly little to do and you rely more on each other, it creates more of a bond.

-After the necessary drinks, he asked if we wanted to join him at a pub to do another dance.
-We, not averse to a dance, were very curious where we would end up, because “where could there be a pub here?”
+After the necessary drinks, he asked if we wanted to join him at a pub to do dance.
+As we felt like dancing and were very curious where we would end up to dance in this small village, we accepted the offer.
 A hundred meters away was then THE pub: a container with some disco lights and a CD player with no one on the dance floor.
 So, who wants to dance?

 Special meeting

-That we had a bit much too drink and didn’t drink all the alcohol out of our bodies, became apparent the following day when we woke up with a slight headache.
+The next morning, we woke up with a slight headache.
+We realized that we had a bit too much too drink and that the alcohol didn’t quite leave our bodies yet.
 As we slowly woke up, a little boy of around 8 years old with a mental disability approached us carefully.
-He sits down a few chairs away from us, but slowly seeks contact by occasionally moving up a chair.
-He starts pointing to my camera that was on the table and i ask him to come closer.
+He sat down a few chairs away from us, but was slowly seeking contact by occasionally moving up a chair.
+He started pointing to my camera that was on the table and i asked him to come closer.

-A beautiful smile from ear to ear appears on his face.
+A beautiful smile from ear to ear appeared on his face.
 I took pictures of him which I then showed him, he started blushing and giggling.
-I give my camera to him and show him how to take pictures of us.
+I give my camera to him and showed him how to take pictures of us.
 He jumped for joy and for an hour we took pictures of each other, showing them to each other, while communicating with gestures and smiles.

-These are the encounters that make travel so incredibly special!
-How a simple village turned into a trip with special memories for us……
+These are the encounters that make travelinf so incredibly special!
+How a visit to a simple village turned into a trip with special memories for us……

 Written by Mellijn